This post was originally published on the Petfinder blog

 Short winter trips to the dog park can be a great way to let your dog burn off some of that pent-up energy from staying inside more during the cold months.
 But the temperature and snow, among other things, can pose hazards to your pup.

 Here are some tips for keeping your dog safe.
-(Not sure where the nearest dog park is?
-Check out the new interactive dog-park map on Animal Planet.)

 - Check with your vet.
 Senior dogs, dogs with arthritis, dogs with short fur and puppies can be especially sensitive to the cold weather.
 Ask your vet whether it’s better to keep your dog indoors and restrict his outdoor activity to short walks.
 If your vet thinks a trip to the park is okay, ask her what cold-weather precautions she recommends.